tomdunbar/sympy_vector_expressions/README.md

 ## Motivation

-With Sympy we can write general symbolic expression by using symbols, functions, numbers,...., which are instances of the class `Expr`.
+With Sympy we can write general symbolic expression by using symbols, functions, numbers, etc.

-Similarly, we can write symbolic matrix expression using instances of the class `MatrixExpr`.
+Similarly, we can write symbolic matrix expression using the `MatrixExpr` module.
 We can also substitute dense or sparse matrices into those symbolic expressions.

-Unfortunately, vector expressions (involving dot and cross products, magnitude, divergence, curl, ...) are not implemented yet.
-This is a highly experimental module to implement **vector expressions**.
+Unfortunately, vector expressions (involving dot and cross products, magnitude, divergence, curl, etc.) are not implemented in Sympy.
+This module is a highly experimental attempt at implementing **vector expressions**.
 At the moment, only basic functionalities and printing are implemented.
 Take a look at the Jupyter notebooks **Tutorial** to learn how to use it.
 Also, feel free to help with the development.

 ![Vector equations image](imgs/img-1.png)

+## Mathematics implimented by the module

+The SymPy Symbolic Vector module will implement the mainstream Gibbs/Heaviside vector algebra and calculus.
+The module focuses on manipulating vector algebra and differential vector expressions.
+The module focuses on these operations because of the multitude of identities and definitions in this domain.
+SymPy is well suited to using these identities to grind through complicated vector expressions.

+At this time, support for Clifford vector algebra (or other vector algebras) is not included.
+Additionally, extensions into tensors (such as taking the gradient of a vector function) is not supported.

+Vector integral theorems, such as Greens, Stokes, etc., all require considerable mathematical machinery, for instance, defining a closed surface's relationship to a volume.
+These theorems are very useful to *conceptually* simplify a vector expression.
+However, the theorems are not well suited to *mechanistic* simplification procedures, which is what computer algebra system excel at.
+Therefore, no vector integral theorems are implemented as simplification methods in the Symbolic Vector module.

-## Update
+## Current Status

-I feel like the current implementation is not good enough to be extended anymore.
-In order to use matrices-tensors, the module need to be re-engineered and rewritten.
+The module is not in a fully functioning status.
+Substaintial portions need to be re-engineered and rewritten.

 Take a look at the `tests` folder to see example of this module usage.

+### TODO

+* Vector functions, inherited from the Function class
+* Fully implimenting the **kind** attribute
+* Derivatives of functions  - remove the D class ??
+* Operation precedence
+* Printing need some works
+* Solve for vector expressions
+* how to treat gradients

 ## Features